EwanStephens/knightmare/README.md

 - Progressive level system
 - Persistent puzzle completion tracking (localStorage)
 - Seamless client/server integration for puzzle data
+- **Detailed stats and sharing:**
+  - Per-puzzle stats: solved status, hints used, reveal used, clear presses, piece presses
+  - Global stats: days played, current streak, max streak
+  - Streak is tracked for daily puzzles and shown in the share text as a minimal flame emoji and number (e.g. "🔥7")
+  - Share your daily results with a single click (copy/share emoji summary)

 ## Game Rules